Frequently Asked Questions

 Ovulation predictor kits typically measure a hormone called luteinizing hormone (LH), which is released 24-48 hours before ovulation occurs.
 Proov tests measure PdG, a metabolite of progesterone, which is produced after you ovulate.
 Therefore, OPKs help to predict when ovulation will occur and Proov tests allow women to confirm that ovulation has successfully occurred.

-Each test is individually packaged in a foil pouch and each kit contains 7 test strips.
+Each test is individually packaged in a foil pouch and each kit contains 5, 9, or 18 test strips, depending on the pack purchased.
 Each test will have a shelf life of 15 months from the date of manufacture.
 We guarantee at least 6 months of shelf life for each purchase from our website.
 Please contact us for specific lot information.

 A laboratory study has shown Proov tests to be over 99% accurate in detecting Pregnanediol Glucuronide (PdG) in urine.

 Yes, Proov tests are FDA Cleared under 510(k) number K191462.
 Proov tests are manufactured in an FDA registered facility under cGMP conditions.
 Each batch of tests meet all required specifications before being sent to consumers.